wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

 Fields like `id` are mandatory to identify and classify policies.

-The following screenshot of the *SCA* tab shows the overviewed of scanned policies for an agent:
+The following screenshot of the *SCA* tab shows an overview of scanned policies for an agent:

 .. thumbnail:: ../../../images/sca/sca-agent.png
     :title: SCA summary